moradiyajay/moradiyajay/README.md

  <h2 align="center">About me</h2>

 - ⚡ Quick bio:                    A kind of gamer-traveler-coder-programmer-anime-vollyball-musiclover </br>
-- 🌱 I’m currently learning:        Flutter, Dart </br>
+- 🌱 I’m currently learning:        Flutter, Dart, Blockchain 😎</br>
 - 👯 I’m looking to collaborate on: Flutter, Node.js and MongoDB related projects </br>
 - 🤔 I’m looking for help with:     Anything related to what I am currently learning 😅 </br>
 - 💬 Ask me about:                  Flutter, Android, Node.js </br>